MerlijnWajer/contex-scanning/README.rst

 * *-n* name for embedded colour profile (default is "sRGB (Contex IQ Quattro 24/44, IQ FLEX)")
 * *-S* use sRGB mode (**You should enable this, default is DISABLED**)

-There's more work to be done, see the `TODO`_ section.

 Building